rlb222/Perch-Edit-Pages-from-Dashboard/README.md

 # Perch-Edit-Pages-from-Dashboard
 Displays a list of all Region items from all Pages on the dashboard in [Perch CMS](http://grabaperch.com).
-You can click each Page or Region item to go to the edit-page.
+You can click each Page or Region item to go to its edit-page.

 ## What's it for
 This addon makes it possible for a user to do the following